Martinez, California

 This access to nature is fitting for the city that John Muir, the “Father of the National Park System,” called home.
 The John Muir National Historic Site is here, just two miles south in Alhambra Valley, offering free tours of his home.

-Lifestyle of Martinez
+Lifestyle

 Small Town + Suburban

-Martinez has a rich history dating back before California had its statehood.
+Martinez has a rich history dating back to before California had its statehood.
 It was home to John Muir who played a vital role in beginning the national park system in the U.S., and bartender Jerry Thomas who is said to have invented the martini.

 Some parts of Martinez feel like a small town while other parts feel like the true suburbs.
 Many families have lived here for generations and cherish that there’s always a little league game or other family-oriented event where they can see and chat with their neighbors and friends.
-Contributing to the small town vibes are the town’s four annual parades: Little League, Fourth of July, Homecoming and Light (around the holidays).
+Contributing to the small-town vibes are the town’s four annual parades: Little League, Fourth of July, Homecoming, and Light (around the holidays).

+Residents also enjoy easy access to neighboring towns’ amenities, but they do so by car as public transportation is kind of average here.
+For those who do need to commute, freeways border and bisect the city, making Martinez an appealing home base for those who work in other parts of the Bay Area.
 It’s worth noting that as you move further out from the cities of San Francisco and Oakland, there’s a visible downtick in crime and homelessness.
 The same is true in Martinez.
-However, certain areas within the city do experience a higher crime rate and have a greater unhoused population than other East Bay cities like Lafayette, Pleasant Hill and Walnut Creek.
+However, certain areas within the city do experience a higher crime rate and have a greater unhoused population than other East Bay cities like Lafayette, Pleasant Hill, and Walnut Creek.

-Schools in Martinez
+Schools

 Well Above Average

 The public schools are rated “A-” by Niche.com.
-The Martinez Unified School District (MUSC) consists of five elementary schools, one middle school, one high school and an adult education program.
-It serves the majority of Martinez, Alhambra Valley, Mountain View, Vine Hill and portions of Reliez Valley.
-One elementary school within Martinez is actually part of a neighboring district, so students assigned to that school will complete middle and high school in nearby Pleasant Hill, which also is rated “A-” on Niche.com.
-The one middle school in MUSC is Martinez Junior High School (6th-8th) which offers both honors and advanced courses as well as popular electives in art, music and physical education.
+The Martinez Unified School District (MUSC) consists of five elementary schools, one middle school, one high school, and an adult education program.
+It serves the majority of Martinez, Alhambra Valley, Mountain View, Vine Hill, and portions of Reliez Valley.
+One elementary school within Martinez is part of a neighboring district, so students assigned to that school will complete middle and high school in nearby Pleasant Hill, which also is rated “A-” on Niche.com.
+The one middle school in MUSC is Martinez Junior High School (6th-8th) which offers both honors and advanced courses as well as popular electives in art, music, and physical education.
 The high school, Alhambra High School (9th-12th), helps students become more well-rounded with offerings ranging from advanced placement courses to career technical education to a variety of extracurriculars.

-There are also some very highly rated private schools like the Bentley School, Carondelet High School and the Salesian College Preparatory within driving distance.
+There are also some very highly rated private schools like the Bentley School, Carondelet High School, and the Salesian College Preparatory within driving distance.
 Within the city, you’ll find St. Catherine of Siena School (TK-8th) and Vicente Martinez High School, an alternative high school.

 Why You Should Move Here Now